 About half way up the Kite Hill trail you will come to a fork.
 Take the trail on the right that goes down.
 You're welcome.

 The Rainbow Canyon trail was overgrown on my last visit.
 If I hadn't known it was there I never would have found it.
-Shortly after making a sharp left onto W. Ave.
+Shortly after making a sharp right onto W. Ave.
 44 look for it on the left.
 It kind of zigzags a bit down to W. Ave 45.
 It's short so even if it happens to disappear towards the middle you should be able to find the exit.

 The trail to the Carlin G. Smith Rec Center was also overgrown on my last visit.
 Go down the stairs and turn right.
 Stay in the center of the ravine.
 The trail will start to climb after a bit.
 When you reach the fence make a sharp right.
 At the end of the fence make a sharp left.
 Turn right on the left side of the basketball court.
 The rec center is a good place for a mid-walk rest.